awslabs/aws-servicebroker-documentation/getting-started.md

 ```

-## Amazon Web Service APBs

-The following are the Amazon Web Services available in their APB implementation.
-You can access the APB images by configuring the `my_vars.yml` file as shown earlier to get the latest stable working builds of these AWS APBs.

-**Note**: Currently, there are no automatic build setup in the `awsservicebroker` Dockerhub org.
-Therefore, the source code URL listed in the APB's description may not accurately reflect the `latest` build APB's images in the `awsservicebroker` Dockerhub org.

 ### General APB Tips

 Create a new project (namespace) to provision each of the APBs, unless it make sense to do otherwise.